nhartung/100-days-of-code/log.md

 **Today's Progress**: Got a lot of good functionality added to the CollectableLight.
 Movement works, attraction works, collection works.
 Could probably use some cleaning up, but the base functionality is there.

 **Thoughts:** I could really use a particle that emits light to the scene.
 I could start looking into creating a custom shader with that behavior.

+### Day 9 August 10th, 2020

+**Today's Progress**: Played with shaders.

+**Thoughts:** AFter some playing around, I realized that I don't think a shader will solve my problem.
+I'm trying to create a new light source, not modify fragments based on lights.
+I'll need to go with a non-particle solution if I want to move forward with this approach.
+For now I can ignore this feature.
+Light emitting particles are required, but would be cool.

+### Day 10 August 10th, 2020

+**Today's Progress**: Played around with IES files to generate lights.
+I think I have a good idea on how I'm going to generate different lighting effects moving forward.

+**Thoughts:** I didn't actually do much coding, or learn anything towards Godot today.
+Hopefully I can get back on track towards that tomorrow.
+I got a bit distracted trying to get some cool new light effects to work.
+Although, what I've done today should go a long way towards some cool lighting effects for a finished game.